LogtalkDotOrg/logtalk3/manuals/_sources/libraries/coroutining.rst.txt

 common coroutining predicates are made available by the supported backend Prolog systems (ECLiPSe, SICStus Prolog, SWI-Prolog, and YAP).

+Calls to the library predicates are inlined when compiled with the ``optimize`` flag turned on.
+In this case, there is no overhead compared with calling the abstracted predicates directly.

 API documentation
 -----------------